ArvinCheung0313/Statistics-for-Data-Scientists-Notes/README.md

 Practical significance is the level of change that you would expect to see from a business standpoint for the change to be valuable.
 What is considered practically significant can vary by field.
 In medicine, one would expect a 5,10 or 15% improvement for the result to be considered practically significant.
 At Google, for example, a 1-2% improvement in click through probability is practically significant.

 The statistical significance bar is often lower than the practical significance bar, so that if the outcome is practically significance, it is also statistically significant.

+#### 4.2.8 Estimator
+A function of the sample, a rule that tells you how to calculate an estimate of a parameter from a sample.

+#### 4.2.9 Estimate
+A value of an estimator calculated from a sample.

 [back to top](#contents)

 ### 4.3 *t*-Tests